DrPatel404/Kaynaklar/README.md

 # Kaynaklar
 Hey!👋👋
+Hope you are doing great 🙈
-As a B.Tech student 🧑‍🎓👩‍🎓all we need is best resources for our further or sem wise studies.
+I know as a B.Tech student 🧑‍🎓👩‍🎓all we need is best resources for our further or sem wise studies.
 To find best resources for sem wise  subjects at one platform is too difficult😣 But don't worry i got you 😊